 As the load increases, racks can be added with minimal disruption as each has just a 1.49 m2 footprint even while delivering a power density up to 335 kW/m2.
 Front and back clearances are also minimal, maximising the floor space available for revenue-earning servers.
 Near unity input power factor at all loads reduces input cable and fuse sizing, cutting cost for the electrical installation.

-Battery right-sizing, and communications capability
+UPS battery sizing, and communications capability

-These rack-mounted UPS systems operate with external battery cabinets, allowing flexibility in battery sizing.
+These rack-mounted UPS power systems operate with external battery cabinets, allowing flexibility in UPS battery sizing.
 This is important for virtualised environments with a requirement to shut down a large number of virtual machines (VMs) in the event of an extended power failure.
 VMs can migrate from one server to another; knowing how many VMs are running on any host at a particular time becomes difficult.
 Additionally, shutting down large numbers of VMs simultaneously can cause contention for storage I/O, extending the time required for graceful shutdown.
-Having sufficient battery autonomy to allow for these scenarios is, therefore, essential.
+Having sufficient UPS battery autonomy to allow for these scenarios is, therefore, essential.

 Comprehensive two-way UPS communications capability is also critical for power protection with the heavily-utilised servers in these environments.
 Simple Network Management Protocol (SNMP) is one popular platform- and vendor-independent solution.
 SNMP-enabled uninterruptible power supplies become network devices that can transmit and receive management variables across enterprise-wide networks.
 UPS power protection devices can be controlled and rebooted remotely across the network.
 If an extended power failure threatens UPS battery autonomy, information can be safeguarded while multiple servers and communications networks are automatically and gracefully shut down.